HaoLiHaiO/arch-install/ARCHINSTALL.md

 # My Arch Install - UEFI and network (August 2021)

-## Disclaimer

-This is my personal Arch Linux installation process.
-It is a personal document, It does not aim to replace the excellent official installation guide which can be found at [Arch Linux Official Installation Guide](https://wiki.archlinux.org/title/installation_guide) .
-It is based on my personal preferences.
-Besides, it is not comprehensive and I am not including the parts which, for me, are straightforward (e.g. make a live USB, use iwctl to connect to the network etc.).

 ## Partitioning

 - Either use cfdisk /dev/*diskname* [//]: # /dev/sdX or /dev/nvme